ksquaredcoding/filament-tiptap-editor/README.md

     })
 ```

-There is a default debounce time of 1000ms to prevent excessive searches.
+There is a default debounce time to prevent excessive searches.
 You can adjust this duration to suit your needs:

 ```php
 TiptapEditor::make(name: 'content')